michaeltelford/python_reference/README.md

 ### Importing

-The below method of updating the path is **NOT** the recommended best approach in the later versions of Python however it does work so I've included it here (tut tut!).
+The below method of updating the path is **NOT** the recommended best approach in the later versions of Python however it does work so I've included it here (tut tut!):

 ```python
 import sys